cg1101/dev-notes/doc/host-wsgi-app.md

 Install Postgresql
 ------------------
-With port is installed, we can then use port to install postgresql.
+After port is successfully installed, we can then use it to install postgresql.
 First, let's check for available releases.

 ```
 port list postgresql*